manidlou/nodejs-bracks-parser/README.md

 [![travis build][travis-image]][travis-url] [![npm version][npm-image]][npm-url] [![npm downloads][downloads-image]][downloads-url]

 ####Important Announcement
 `bracks` is the new name for [bracks-parser](https://github.com/mawni/nodejs-bracks-parser).
-Exactly the same package, just with a new name.
-So, please don't install `bracks-parser`.
-Instead, install using `bracks` (this package).
-Your understanding is truly appreciated.
+It is exactly the same package, just with a new name.

 #####Use as a gulp plugin
 `bracks` can be used as a [gulp](https://github.com/gulpjs/gulp) plugin as well.
 If you are interested about that, please read [gulp-bracks](https://github.com/mawni/gulp-bracks).